 If you received family tax benefit (FTB) Part B as part of a shared-care arrangement, you will need to know your FTB shared-care percentage to calculate your spouse offset.
-Your FTB shared-care percentage is usually not the same as your 'shared care percentage' which appears on correspondence you have received from the Department of Human Services (now known as Services Australia).
+Your FTB shared-care percentage is usually not the same as your 'shared care percentage' which appears on correspondence you have received from Services Australia.

-If you do not know your FTB shared-care percentage, contact the Department of Human Services (now known as Services Australia) on 13 61 50.
+If you do not know your FTB shared-care percentage, contact Services Australia on 13 61 50.